Mdsomratakbor/Github-Tutorial/Git Merge.md

 `Also note that Git should not complain about the git branch -d, since new-feature is now accessible from the master branch.`

 `In the event that you require a merge commit during a fast forward merge for record keeping purposes you can execute git merge with the --no-ffoption.`

+**git merge --no-ff <branch>**

+`This command merges the specified branch into the current branch, but always generates a merge commit (even if it was a fast-forward merge).
+This is useful for documenting all merges that occur in your repository.`